Quincy Enunwa

-Onochie Quincy Enunwa (born May 31, 1992) is a former American football wide receiver.
-He played college football at Nebraska, and he was drafted by the New York Jets in the sixth round of the 2014 NFL Draft.
+Onochie Quincy Enunwa (born May 31, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers, and he was selected by the New York Jets in the sixth round of the 2014 NFL draft.

-Early years
+Early life

 Enunwa attended Rancho Verde High School in Moreno Valley, California.
 He was selected All-Inland Valley League first-team in high school.
 He played football and ran track.
 As a senior, he caught 40 passes for more than 600 yards and 15 touchdowns.
 He was selected and played in the Inland Empire All-Star Game while in high school.

 In addition to football, he competed as a jumper on the school's track & field team.
 He finished sixth in the triple jump at the 2009 CIF-Southern Meet, setting a personal-best leap of 13.79 meters.
 He won the high jump at the 2010 Rancho Verde Relays of Champions, with a career-best jump of 2.06 meters.